 He was born in St. Thomas or possibly Africa in 1767 and spent his youth enslaved on the island until one day in 1781, at age 14, when he was pulled aside and marched at gunpoint with 300 other enslaved people to the slave ship of Captain Joseph Vesey.

-Captain Vesey, born in Bermuda, had previously purchased land in Charleston and fought as a Carolinian on behalf of the rebelling Patriots in the American Revolution.
-Recognized as a courageous fighter whose expertise of the coastline allowed for clandestine navigation, Vesey would likely have shared these stories with Telemaque.
-As shocking as Telemaque's 1822 trial for insurrection would later be, one must remember that in 1781-3 he was entering an American society where just a few short years before, ordinary people had openly engaged in guerrilla warfare to overthrow their colonial overlords, in which many Black people had participated.
+Captain Vesey, who was born in Bermuda, had previously purchased land in Charleston and fought with the rebelling Carolinian Patriots in the American Revolution.
+Recognized as a courageous fighter whose expertise of the coastline allowed for clandestine navigation, Capt.
+Vesey would likely have shared these stories with Telemaque.
+As shocking as Telemaque's 1822 trial for insurrection would later be, one must remember that in 1781-3 he was entering an American society where just a few short years before, ordinary men, women and children had openly engaged in guerrilla warfare to overthrow their colonial overlords, in which many Black people had participated.

 Captain Vesey settled in Charleston, SC, in 1783, which was then a major port for the slave trade, to become a ship chandler and slave broker.
 By this time Telemaque was called Denmark Vesey.